brayandm/master-machine-learning-homeworks/final test/final-test-brayan.md

 ### 10. What is backpropagation?
 How does it work?
 E.g. how would gradient propagate through a linear layer?
 Through ReLU?

+Backpropagation is a technique used to calculate the gradients of the loss function with respect to the parameters of a model.
+It works by using the chain rule to calculate the gradients of the loss function with respect to the parameters of the model layer by layer.
+The gradients are then used to update the parameters of the model.

+The gradient of a linear layer is the input to the layer transposed and multiplied by the gradient of the loss function with respect to the output of the layer.

 ### 12. What is dropout?
 How does it work in a neural network?
 Does it change its behaviour on the inference (test) stage?

+Dropout is a regularization technique used to prevent overfitting in neural networks.
+It works by randomly setting a fraction of the input units to 0 at each update during training.
+This forces the network to learn a more robust representation of the data.
+During the inference stage, the dropout is turned off and the weights are scaled by the dropout rate.

 ### 14. How does RNN work?
 Can you combine CNN and RNN somehow?

+RNN stands for Recurrent Neural Network.
+It is a type of neural network that is designed to work with sequences of data.
+It works by processing the input data one element at a time and maintaining a hidden state that captures information about the sequence.
+CNN and RNN can be combined by using the output of a CNN as the input to an RNN.
+This is useful when working with sequences of images.